kiji-reactor/kiji-enron-emails/README.md

 It is probably one of the largest publically available datasets of "real" emails, which makes it interesting.

 * Data collected from: https://www.cs.cmu.edu/~enron/
+** We use the most recent(2009) version of this dataset.
 * Schema derived from http://www.isi.edu/~adibi/Enron/Enron_Dataset_Report.pdf
 * Sentiment words derived from AFINN: http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010

+## Contents

+This project contains:
+* Kiji table schemas for email data.
+* Command line importer for this data.
+(This isn't a bulk importer since HDFS isn't great at lots of small files like in a Maildir format.
+* Hive schemas for these tables.
+* Basic sentiment producer based on the AFINN word list.

 ## Loading the dataset into Kiji: